 Salary reflects individual qualifications, skills and performance, and is competitive with that offered by our peer in higher education and the private sector.
 But pay at Harvard is only one part of a total compensation package including benefits, discounts, access to services, education and time off.

 For employees represented by a union at Harvard, pay practices are established by the collective bargaining process.
-Click here to view the salary grade ranges for Harvard.
+Additional information regarding Harvard University’s salary grade ranges.

-- 15 days of vacation per year for support staff, accrued at a rate of 1-1/4 days per month.
-Vacation time increases to 20 days per year after 5 years of service.
+- 15 days of vacation per year for support staff, accrued at a rate of 1.25 days per month (vacation time increases to 20 days per year after 5 years of service)